brian32768/docker-flexlm/README.md

 The Python script needs to query the license manager and it does that using the "lmutil" command line utility.

-To get a copy of that utility, the Docker contains a complete copy of the ESRI version of Flexera flexlm.
+To get a copy of lmutil, the Docker contains a complete copy of the ESRI version of Flexera flexlm.

 Because Flexera FlexLM is licensed software, if you want to use this